paldhous/ucb/2018/dataviz/md/index.md

 -  ####**Nov.2:** [**Making interactive maps**](week11.html)
-We will use a web-based mapping app to create interactive online maps.
+We will use [Mapbox Studio](https://www.mapbox.com/mapbox-studio/) to create interactive online maps.

   -  **Assignment:** Submit a full project update, via your GitHub account, for review in next week's meetings.